gbdev/pandocs/src/SGB_Command_Border.md

  1-F   Not used (zero)
 ```

-The map data is sent by VRAM-Transfer (4 KBytes).
+The map data is sent by VRAM transfer (4 KiB).

 ```
  000-6FF  BG Map 32x28 Entries of 16 bits each (1792 bytes)